ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ral
-sense.
-much of what he says is true.
-you.
-vance
-feent
-built
-full
-first
-ants
-will
-ber
-will
-ed
-both
-side,
-dow,
-silks,
-how
-hoe
-still
-great
-pairs
-did
-of
-4aa
-compelled to take part either for or
-against the principal.

-said:
-A.
-in­
-the
-Yet we have no doubt that
-WE AGreE with the Morning Nows,
-that the boys&#x27; department of the High
-School should be closed during the in­
-vestigation and that the latter should
-be hurried up.
-This is the more desired,
-that the High School boys may get
-down to their studies, and that an end
-may be put to the utter demoralization
-of the boys that is now going on being
 Rough on the Judge
 I have just heard the following good
 story on Chief Justice Bleckly, savs a